Who can you turn to when you get stuck?

 "In the past 8 months, the community and the additional resources have been extremely helpful (if not essential) in advancing my learning and understanding of Blazor, as well as expanding my overall understanding of "modern software development!

-Jon has created and evolving an active community/resource with a very high "signal to noise" ratio!
+Jon has created and is evolving an active community/resource with a very high "signal to noise" ratio!
 Jon's mind may have created this resource, but it his heart that has brought it to life!
 I highly recommend that you take it for a spin!"

 When you walk through the doors of Practical ASP.NET Pro you'll find: